-Ozone for water disinfection and chlorine have very similar disinfectant properties.
+Ozone and chlorine have very similar disinfectant properties for drinking water disinfection.
 However, Ozone systems are still uncommon in much of the world.
 On the other hand, chlorine continues to be used disinfectant in every region of the world.
 As ozone is more reliable, easier to use, and safer to operate, it has gained popularity in many disinfection applications.
 High oxidation potential, very effective disinfection ability, quicker processing time compared to other traditional disinfection techniques, and no harmful by-products are some of the main advantages of ozonization.

 Chlorine can neutralize most bacteria in water (Cryptosporidium is one exception).
 The chlorination process can take a long time.
-Further, chlorination generates trihalomethanes (THMs), which are disinfection by-products known to be carcinogenic.
+Further, chlorination is dangerous because it generates trihalomethanes (THMs), which are disinfection by-products known to be carcinogenic.
 In contrast, ozonization is more effective at neutralizing bacteria and viruses, and it works within seconds (Ozonation is 3,000 times faster than chlorination in disinfecting water) Additionally, ozonation can eliminate that pesky cryptosporidium pathogen mentioned above.
-Finally, Ozonisation does not leave by-products as it decomposes into oxygen.
+Finally, Ozonisation does not leave by-products as ozone quickly reverts into pure oxygen.

 OZONE FOR DRINKING WATER DISINFECTION

 The oxidant and disinfectant properties of ozone make it ideal for water treatment.
-Ozone disintegrates bacterial cell walls, chlorine does not do this.
-Also, Due to its rapid decay rate, ozone revert to oxygen.
+Ozone is effective against water borne pathogens and disintegrates bacterial cell walls, chlorine does not do this.
+Also, Due to its rapid decay rate, ozone reverts to oxygen.
 It must also be generated on-site, so there is no need for chemical storage.
 Ozone work over a wide pH range without forming DBPs.
-Contrary to ClO2, Ozone reacts with natural organic matter (NOM).
+Contrary to Chlorine, Ozone reacts with natural organic matter (NOM).
 Among all oxidizing biocides, ozone is the most effective chemical disinfectant against Cryptosporidium.
-Both Ozone and ClO2 are highly effective at removing bacteria and viruses; however, Ozone has much lower CT values than ClO2.
+Both Ozone and Chlorine are highly effective at removing bacteria and viruses; however, Ozone has much lower CT values than Chlorine.
 Both are very effective at controlling the growth of biofilm.
 In addition, the oxidizing properties of ozone can also reduce the concentration of iron, manganese, and sulfur and reduce or eliminate taste and odor problems.

 - Ozone is more effective than chlorine in destroying viruses and bacteria.

-- The ozonation process utilizes a short contact time (approximately 10 to 30 minutes).
+- The ozonation process utilizes a short contact time.